Up to 50% off sofas & mattresses — limited‑time deals.

 Measure the room as a working space

-Measure the seating wall, but also measure the distance to the coffee table, the path to adjacent rooms, and the clearance near doors and windows.
+Measure the seating wall, but also measure the distance to the coffee table, nearby doors, and the clearance around windows.
 In real homes, the usable footprint is always smaller than the empty-room footprint.
-A common mistake in apartments is buying an L-shape that technically fits the corner but forces everyone to walk around the chaise every day.
+In apartment layouts, a sectional can technically fit a corner and still make everyday movement annoying.

 Pick the shape that supports the room’s job

 Use a chaise or compact L-shape when the room needs one clear lounging side.
-Use a larger L-shape when you want to anchor a corner and hold a conversation area.
-Use a U-shape only when the room is large enough that the center opening still feels open.
-In open-plan rooms, modular seating can help define the living zone, but only if the back of the sofa does not cut the room into awkward leftovers.
+Use a larger L-shape when you want to anchor a corner and keep people facing inward.
+Use a U-shape only when the room is large enough that the center still feels open and easy to cross.

-A useful rule is this: the right configuration protects movement first, then adds seats.
-More modules do not automatically create a better room.
+A simple rule helps here: protect movement first, then add seats.
+More pieces do not automatically create a better room.

 Match Seat Depth, Height, and Cushion Feel to Your Household